stan-dev/cmdstan/src/poc/README.md

 ```

 Once installed, use GNU make to compile a program - see Makefile in this directory -
-and run the program on one of the two test files included here
+and run the program on one of the test file "stan_test.csv"

 ```
 make
-./arrow_poc vanilla.csv -o vanilla.parquet
+./arrow_poc stan_test.csv -o stan_test.parquet
 ```